pylint-dev/pylint/doc/whatsnew/2/2.15/index.rst

   Closes #6648

+* Emit ``using-constant-test`` when testing the truth value of a variable or call result holding a generator.

+  Closes #6909

 * Emit ``used-before-assignment`` for self-referencing named expressions (``:=``) lacking prior assignments.

   Closes #5653

-* Emit ``using-constant-test`` when testing the truth value of a call that only returns generators.

-  Closes #6909

 Other bug fixes